kimnle/T1A2-Portfolio/readme.md

 ### Home

-Keeping to the simplicity theme the home page contains a picture of me with a yellow sunflower (of course), an introduction and a description of the website centreing it in the middle of the page.
+Staying true to the simplicity theme, the home page features a picture of me with a yellow sunflower (of course), along with an introduction and a description of the website, all centered in the middle of the page.

 ### About

 The about page contains information about my interests, skills, work and study history.

-I wrote a some content about my interests to demonstrate my personality.
+I've written some content about my interests to demonstrate my personality.

-Within the "My Skills" part are bars showing my learning progress of each skill - HTML, CSS and Git being what we've learnt so far in this boot camp.
+Within the "My Skills" part, there are bars indicating my learning progress for each skill - HTML, CSS and Git, encompassing what we've learnt so far in this boot camp.

-An unordered list of my work and study history is provided.
+An unordered list outlines my work and study history.

-I designed the "My Resume" link to open the PDF of my resume in an external tab in order to keep users on my site longer and not take away the experience for the user.
+I designed the "My Resume" link to open the PDF of my resume in an external tab.
+This approach aims to keep users on my site longer, enhancing their experience.

 ### Blog

-The blog cards are in two columns for desktop and tablet users and one column for mobile.
+The blog cards are arranged in two columns for desktop and tablet users and a single column for mobile users.

-Each card contains a title, published date, image and a button to read more.
+Each card includes a title, published date, image, and a 'Read Post' button.

 ### Posts